KQM-git/HSRNews/archive/295.md

 To provide a better gaming experience, the Crew will constantly make adjustments and improve the game and fix known issues.

-### Known Issues

-#### ■2023/08/09

-- There is an issue with the character Blade and the Light Cone "The Unreachable Side (Destruction)" missing details abnormally.
-This issue will be fixed in future updates.

-- There is an issue with the missing "Information" button in Blade's character details screen.
-This issue will be fixed in future updates.

 ### Game Updates and Improvements Overview

+#### ■2023/08/16

+- Fixes an issue in Deep Exploration level 5 of Ruin 3 within the Underground Treasure Hunt event where the message "In this level, you might encounter other Treasure Hunters" displays erroneously.

+- Fixes an issue in the data bank where details for the character Blade (Destruction: Wind) and the Light Cone "The Unreachable Side (Destruction)" disappear erronesously.

+- Fixes the issue of the missing "Information" button on the character Blade (Destruction: Wind)'s character details screen.

+- Fixes an issue where the character Luka (Nihility: Physical)'s "DEF Boost" trace names are incorrect.

 #### ■2023/08/02